aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 3. Two (2) BGP ASN's (For the Transit Gateway and Firewall Cluster - note: a third is required if you are deploying a VGW for DirectConnect connectivity.)

+NOTE: Prior to v1.5.0 we assigned CIDR ranges to each VPC and subnet throughout the config file.
+This required customers to perform extensive updates across the config file when needing to move to specific IP ranges compatible with a customers existing network.
+While this is still supported for those wanting to control exactly what address is used on every subnet, we have added support for dynamic CIDR assignments, and the majority of the sample files have been updated to reflect.
+New installs will have CIDR's pulled from CIDR pools, defined in the global-options section of the config file with state maintained in DynamoDB.
+A script exists to enable existing customers to migrate to the scheme, if desired.

 ### 2.2.4.
 DNS, Domain Name, TLS Certificate Planning

 If deploying the prescriptive architecture, you must decide on: